This page is part of the ONYX Performance Guide

 - Accel Release Time

-Defines how throttle input is interpreted and translated into torque demand.
+These parameters define how throttle input is interpreted and translated into torque demand.

 - TPS range defines usable throttle span